onebone/compose-collapsing-toolbar/README.md

 A simple implementation of [CollapsingToolbarLayout](https://developer.android.com/reference/com/google/android/material/appbar/CollapsingToolbarLayout) for Jetpack Compose

 ## Installation
 You should add `mavenCentral()` repository before installation.
-Then add the following line to the `dependencies` block in your gradle:
+Then add the following line to the `dependencies` block in your app level build.gradle:

 ```gradle
 implementation "me.onebone:toolbar-compose:2.0.1"
 ```
-OR
+or build.gradle.kts:
 ```kotlin
 implementation("me.onebone:toolbar-compose:2.0.1")
 ```